coqui-ai/STT/doc/DEPLOYMENT.rst

    # Install 🐸STT model manager
    $ python -m pip install -U pip
    $ python -m pip install coqui-stt-model-manager

-   # Run the model manager.
-A browser tab will open and you can then download and test models from the Model Zoo.
-   $ stt-model-manager

 In every 🐸STT official release, there are different model files provided.
 The acoustic model uses the ``.tflite`` extension.
 Language models use the extension ``.scorer``.
 You can read more about language models with regard to :ref:`the decoding process <decoder-docs>` and :ref:`how scorers are generated <language-model>`.